Sarbesh1234/CS100-Final-Project/README.md

 ## Project Description
 1. Why is it important or interesting to you?

-This project is important to us because two of our members travel often to the bay and face struggles when coordinating rides to airports and events.
-Uber and Lyft rides are often very expensive especially around school breaks such as spring break and winter break.
-To lower the cost of these rides many students will attempt to pool together in the same car however, it is hard to find a group of people.
-Right now, this process is all done through chat apps which can be cumbersome and ineffective.
-The website attempts to solve this problem for many of us and our fellow students.
+This project is important to us because we all love playing chess.
+We often play on sites like chess.com together and against other people in the world.
+However, while playing, we never think about the inner workings of the game.
+We know the rules of chess, but as computer science majors, we don’t know exactly how they are implemented, how the games are saved, and how moves are exactly executed.
+With this project, we’re excited to combine our love for chess with the computer science principles we have been learning.

 2. What languages/tools/technologies do you plan to use?

-We plan to make this project a front-end heavy project, using the NextJS framework, which includes HTML, CSS, and JSX.
-We want to use the Firestore database for our database.
-We will use Google authentication through Firestore for authentication.
-We will host our website on GitHub pages.
-For our testing, we will use the Jest Javascript testing library.
+We plan to use C++ as our programming language.
+Our app will be entirely terminal so we will use C++ to code the “user interface” as well as the backend logic.
+We will also be using Google’s GTest as well as Valgrind and GDB for our debugging.

 3. What will be the input/output of your project?

-The expected input in this project is several fields of data.
-One of the main data inputs is the date and time of the ride as well as the meeting place for the ride.
-In addition, the chosen airport for the destination and the number of people traveling to the airport are imputed.
-We will need a user’s verified user email, name, year, and social media handle for user accounts.
-The outputs for this project will be all of the postings of rides available and the information about them.
-All of this data will be taken in and displayed on our web application.
+Our project input and output will involve movements of chess pieces.
+So, for example, the user will specify the location of a piece they want to move and then the destination they want to move it to.
+For previously saved games, we will allow users to name the game and save it for later to be played again.

 4. What are the features that the project provides?

-Our features include:
-* Login Page with UCR email authentication built-in
-* Account set up a page where users will enter their account information and where their UCR email will be verified.
-* Ability to create a pool posting that will have the following information attached
-  * Destination, pick up location, pick up time, number of spots, post creator, and current users in the pool, what type of transportation (car, uber, etc), if Uber estimated cost per individual.
-* Users can join pools and leave pools via the front-end
-* Users can see their past rides
-* Users can comment on postings to request changes such as a change of location or time
-* When creating a new pool posting that is similar in time and drop-off location
-* Users can change their account data in the settings page
+Our application will involve a functional two-player chess game that adheres to all of the rules of chess.
+* Players will be able to select squares on the chess board through the terminal that acts as the to and from locations.
+  * These moves will be validated against basic chess rules based on whichever piece they choose.
+* Users will be able to play against another person on the same device with the game switching off “plays” between each player
+* Users will be able to save a game with a certain player for later and give it a name
+* Users will be able to come back at a later date and access this game and restart it right where they left off

  > ## Phase II
  > In addition to completing the "User Interface Specification" and "Class Diagram" sections below, you will need to: